 International Students Orientation

 The International Student Orientation program is specially designed for international students and anyone previously living overseas.
-Starting on the first day of classes, this two-part program ensures that students receive extensive coverage on issues unique to them as they adjust to life in a different country.
-The program also addresses student concerns and acts as a pillar of support for international students during their first few weeks in Canada.
+Starting on the first day of classes, this two-part program ensures that international students get all the information they need as they adjust to life in a different country.
+The program also addresses student concerns and supports international students during their first few weeks in Canada.

 Connect with other new international students and meet returning international students.
-Get to know the International Student Assistant you've been paired up with!
-Don't miss out on this orientation where you will learn about:
+Get to know the international student assistant you've been paired up with!
+Don't miss out on this orientation where you will learn about the following: